 Christmas Stockings: A tradition that has been in place for centuries and can be linked to Saint Nicholas.
-While the actual traditions origin is stuff of legend, the Christmas stocking is a mainstay in America despite your religious beliefs.
+While the origin of the actual tradition is the stuff of legend, the Christmas stocking is a mainstay in America despite your religious beliefs.

 Christmas Eve: What do you do on Christmas Eve?
 This will be different for everyone.
 Some will celebrate Christmas with their extended families on this day, Some will participate in a Candlelight service, and others will do something that is not listed.
 However, Christmas Eve has its own history that is unique to this time of year.

-Christingles: This is an interesting tradition that many have not heard of that came to American from Germany.
-I won’t go into details here, but it involved an orange, ribbon, candle, four sticks, and candies.
+Christingles: This is an interesting tradition that many have not heard of that came to America from Germany.
+I won't go into details here, but it involved an orange ribbon, a candle, four sticks, and candies.

-Mince Pies: Originally these pies were made with meat and over time it changed into a sweeter variety.
+Mince Pies: Originally, these pies were made with meat, and over time, they changed into a sweeter variety.
 There is a unique history that accompanies them.

 The Nativity: This is one tradition that belongs exclusively to Christianity.
 The Nativity represents the night of the birth of Jesus.
-Often depicted in the Nativity is Joseph, Mary, The Wise Men, Shepherds, Animals, and Angel, and the baby Jesus.
+Often depicted in the Nativity are Joseph, Mary, The Wise Men, Shepherds, Animals, an Angel, and the baby Jesus.

 Pantomime: This is a performance that really has nothing to do with Christmas that somehow developed into a Christmas Tradition and Custom in the UK.